planio-gmbh/omniauth-openid-connect/README.md

 # OmniAuth::OpenIDConnect

 Authentication strategy using OpenID Connect for OmniAuth.
-OpenID Connect is a standardized, simple identity layer on top of the OAuth 2.0 protocol.
+This package replaces 'omniauth-google-oauth2', 'omniauth-yahoojp', and 'omniauth-azure-oauth2'.

 [![Dependency Status](https://gemnasium.com/badges/github.com/hhorikawa/omniauth-openid-connect.svg)](https://gemnasium.com/github.com/hhorikawa/omniauth-openid-connect)
 [![Code Climate](https://codeclimate.com/github/hhorikawa/omniauth-openid-connect/badges/gpa.svg)](https://codeclimate.com/github/hhorikawa/omniauth-openid-connect)
 [![Test Coverage](https://codeclimate.com/github/hhorikawa/omniauth-openid-connect/badges/coverage.svg)](https://codeclimate.com/github/hhorikawa/omniauth-openid-connect/coverage)

-This package replaces 'omniauth-google-oauth2', 'omniauth-yahoojp', and 'omniauth-azure-oauth2'.
+## OpenID Connect

+If OAuth is simply used for authentication, there is a large security vulnerability.
+So, each company independently responded.

+OpenID Connect is a standardized, simple identity layer on top of the OAuth 2.0 protocol.
+By using OpenID Connect, we don't need to implement variety extensions of each company.

+OpenID Connect uses a mechanism `id_token`.
+In addition to `access_token`, the authentication server and clients exchange the `id_token`, and verifying the signature and nonce makes preventing spoofing.

+There is no technical continuity with OpenID 2.0 and OpenID Connect.
+Only names are similar.

 ## Tested OpenID Providers